OctopusDeploy/docs/docs/infrastructure/accounts/username-and-password.md

 1. Find the line that contains: `PasswordAuthentication` and change it to: `PasswordAuthentication yes`.
 1. Restart the SSH service under root privileges: `service ssh restart`.

-If you still experience problems it may help to try connect directly to the target machine using these credentials though a client like putty to help eliminate any networking related problems with your Octopus configuration.
+If you experience problems connecting, it may help to try connect directly to the target machine using these credentials though a client like putty.
+This will help eliminate any network related problems with your Octopus configuration.

 :::warning
-**Different Distributions use Different Conventions** While the above instructions should work on common platforms like Ubuntu or RedHat, you may need to double check the details for specific instructions relating to ssh authentication on target operating system.
-There are many different \*Nix based distributions some of which have their own unique way of doing things.
+**Different Distributions use Different Conventions** While the above instructions should work on common platforms like Ubuntu or Red Hat, you may need to double check the details for specific instructions relating to SSH authentication on target operating system.
+There are many different \*Nix based distributions, and some of these have their own unique way of doing things.
 For this reason we cannot guarantee that these SSH instructions will work in every case.
 :::

 ## Create a Username and Password Account {#UsernameandPassword-Creatingtheaccount}